 It is possible to use a digital thermometer (infrared, gunlike, to measure the temperature) or a kitchen thermometer, provided it is stainless steel.
 It will be necessary to measure the temperature of the oils and the lye water.

-Ah, yes, it takes a stainless steel immersion blender to make soap, the alternative is to beat the dough with a spoon for hours and hours … You should choose one that will not be used for cooking.
+Ah, yes, it takes a stainless steel immersion blender to make soap from scratch, the alternative is to beat the dough with a spoon for hours and hours … You should choose one that will not be used for cooking.
 More than essential equipment to make handmade soaps!

 Other Containers and Utensils

-Measuring containers: 1 glass to measure lye, 1 glass to mix water with lye, some cups for measuring oils, measuring spoons for essential oils.
-Also, funnel pitchers to pour soap batter, mainly to be able to do swirlings (design purposes).
+Measuring containers: 1 cup to measure lye, 1 glass to mix water with lye, some cups for measuring oils, measuring spoons for essential oils.
+Also, easy pour pitchers to pour soap batter, mainly to be able to do swirlings (design purposes).
 They must be made of pyrex, or temperature resistant plastic.

 Spoons, spatulas, strainers: in stainless steel or silicone.
 Avoid aluminum or normal plastic utensils.
 Avoid using these utensils in cooking and serving food.